omerbsezer/Fast-Ansible/README.md

   - Replace the Jinja2 interpolation syntax variables present ({{ }}) in the template file with actual values.
   - Copy (scp) the file to the remote server.

-- Jinja2 interpolation syntax variables in the playbook:
+- Jinja2 interpolation syntax variables in the playbook (ref: middlewareinventory):

   ![image](https://user-images.githubusercontent.com/10358317/203617129-308c53fb-7720-4d12-a55e-b4aa71dc9957.png)